5ujinKang/Paper-Wiki/OSDI/25/Extending Applications Safely and Efficiently.md

 **What were their limitations? :**
 - native execution : No isolation, Don't support fine-grained safety/interconnectedness tradeoffs.
-- SFI-based tools : Some of they can't handle safety/interconnectedness tradeoff correctly. & inefficient (validate extension behavior at runtime)
+- SFI-based tools : They can't handle safety/interconnectedness tradeoff correctly & inefficient (validate extension behavior at runtime)
 - Subprocess Isolation :
   - Even though some could provide fine-grained interconnectedness/safety tradeoffs, they do so after code changes to the host application
   - have context-switch-like overheads => inefficient for frequently-executed extension use-cases